milelale/TicTacToeGame/README.md

 # TicTacToeGame
 A game i made in c#  for my school project
-Its a simple Windows Forms App and it TicTacToe thats it!
+Its a simple Windows Forms App and its TicTacToe thats it!